LukasGutenberg/katacoda-scenarios/basic-cue-tutorial/step2.md

 # Learning the basic tools of CUE

 Here you will learn the foundations of writing a CUE file and how we can restrict our data.
-Begin by opening the empty file _constrained\_data.cue_ in the examples folder and we can begin writing.
+Begin by opening the empty file _constrained\_data.cue_ in the examples folder and we can get started.

 ## Create your recipe